getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/vue.md

 });
 ```

-Additionally, `Integrations.Vue` accepts few different configuration options that let you change its behaviour:
+Additionally, `Integrations.Vue` accepts a few different configuration options that let you change its behavior:

 - Passing in `Vue` is optional, if you do not pass it `window.Vue` must be present.
 - Passing in `attachProps` is optional and is `true` if it is not provided.
 If you set it to `false`, Sentry will suppress sending all Vue components' props for logging.